-As the Volunteer Coordinator at Clara’s House, Laura Kuzma sees how lives are changed here.
+As the former volunteer coordinator at Clara’s House and now the Administrative Director for Oncology and Clinical Trials, Laura Kuzma sees how lives are changed here.
 But when her father was diagnosed with pancreatic cancer, she found a personal blessing.
 “I went from being a caregiver to someone in need of a caring place and caring people.”

 Laura’s father and mother, Larry and Cheryl Schramm, stayed at Clara’s House for about a month while he received care at FirstHealth Moore Regional Hospital.
 Soon, Larry was too sick to go out.
 As Laura remembers, Clara’s House gave her parents a place to call home.
 “I could bring my kids over.
 We could all sit and play games.”
 At first, Larry and Cheryl had kept to themselves, but Clara’s House worked its magic.
 “Everyone was so kind and caring,” says Laura.
 “They helped all of us.
 One day Dad mentioned one of the staff at Clara’s House, Mattie McRae.
 ‘I think I just met an angel,’ he told us.”

 As the month passed by, when Larry knew he wasn’t going to make it, he told his daughter that he wanted to help Clara’s House.
 “If there’s anything I can do, I want to help make this place available for others.”
 Laura understands how he felt as few others ever can – and how much the kindness shared at Clara House means to every guest.

 The couple arrived from Minnesota in time to say good-bye.
 Mom had passed away earlier in the day.
 Now they were alone, feeling lost in a town where they didn’t know anyone.
 The volunteers were very kind, but the couple kept to themselves.
 About 11:00 p.m., they made a batch of brownies.